eiab30p/OracleConnection/PonyORM_example/README.md

 For inserting records ensure you have the commit() at the end, else it will not commit the data over.

-For retrieving data you can use a series of different functions listed below
+For retrieving data you can use a series of different functions as listed below

 You declare the object outside of the select function for a lambda